kobzarmariia/abstracts/networks_fundamentals/osi_tcp_ip.md

 **ICMP** - Internet Control Message Protocol - Network Level Error Reporting, Network Health Testing (ping, traceroute)

+**OSPF** - Open Shortest Path First is a dynamic routing protocol based on link-state technology and using the Dijkstra algorithm to find the shortest path.

+**ISMP** - is used to send error messages and other exceptional situations that occurred during data transfer, for example, the requested service is unavailable, or the host or router does not respond.

+**IGMP** - multicast control protocol for IP-based networks.

 Unites networks built on the basis of different technology
 Tasks: